 Harvest peppermint just before flowering on a warm summer day, late in the morning when all the dew has dried.
 Cut the aerial parts about 1 inch from the ground.
 Dry in dehydrator or in a warm, well ventilated area out of direct sunlight.

-Peppermint essential oil taken in large quantities relaxes the esophagus sphincter which can exacerbate gastric reflex or heartburn.
+Peppermint essential oil taken in large quantities relaxes the esophagus sphincter which can exacerbate gastric reflux or heartburn.
 Avoid use with broken skin.
 Volatile oils can burn if not properly diluted.
 Avoid use with mint family allergies.
 Do not use with severe liver disorders, lacking glucose, gallbladder inflammation or binary obstruction.
-Discontinue use with heart palpations.
+Discontinue use with heart palpitations.
 Avoid touching the eyes with use.